Pat-Vdv/Aude/README.md

 A big part of Aude, however, was written during an internship in summer 2013 at Verimag, supervised by Yliès Falcone (from the LIG Laboratory) and paid by Université Joseph Fourier (now Université Grenoble Alpes).

+It has now been improved by multiple interns across the years.